Correcting My Italian Surname

 What kind of name is "Scalies" anyway?

 Drove.
 Me.
 Nuts.

 Spelling Error Cloud Of Confusion

-For most of my life I've just wanted to belong.
-I wanted to be part of something larger than myself, to find a place within a family and a rich culture.
-As an American of Italian descent I knew my family roots were from Southern Italy but the spelling error in my last name placed a cloud of confusion over my ancestry.
+For most of my life, I've just wanted to belong.
+I wanted to be part of something larger than myself, to find a place within a family and rich culture.
+As an American of Italian descent, I knew my family roots were from Southern Italy.
+But the spelling error in my last name placed a cloud of confusion over my ancestry.

-Over the years I spent hours explaining, over and over and over, that our family name was originally spelled Scalise.
+Over the years, I spent hours explaining that our family name was originally spelled Scalise over and over and over.
 How did it change?
 Why did it change?
-Well, it's not an Ellis Island story (most of those assumptions people make about immigrants last names being spelled wrong at Ellis Island are incorrect by the way).
+Well, it's not an Ellis Island story (most of those assumptions people make about immigrants' last names being spelled wrong at Ellis Island are incorrect, by the way).